esa-tu-darmstadt/altis_sycl/README.md

 Currently, when built with CUDA support, the benchmarks do not run on other accelerators than the specified CUDA architecture in the CMake file.
 To either support older NVIDIA GPUs (i.e., feature level < 75) or compile kernels for CPUs, change the corresponding compiler arguments.

-## Running Benchmarks on FPGA or FPGA emulator
+## Running Benchmarks on FPGA device or FPGA emulator
 For FPGAs, the binaries are located under the `build/cuda/levelX/benchmarkX` folders.

 Pass `--fpga` to use the FPGA or `--fpga_emu` to use the emulator.
 If you try to run e.g., a FPGA bitstream on an emulator or the CPU, you will get a INVALID_BINARY error message.